 ︎ CERAMICS wood-firing workshops

 In partnership with our Albion neighbors Cider Creek Collective.
-An immersive, collaborative two week workshop making objects using primary local materials: native clay, salvaged wood as fuel for the kiln, our own hands, and the natural time of elemental processes.
+An immersive, collaborative month long workshop making objects using primary local materials: native clay, salvaged wood as fuel for the kiln, our own hands, and the natural time of elemental processes.
 Accommodations at SCF and weekday workshops at Cider Creek Collective.
 Open to *all* levels.

-Price is total for single, couple, or group (not including $1000 workshop fee):
+Price is total for single, couple, or group - not including $1600 Cider Creek workshop fee:

 Life with the land